 Psychologist James J. Gibson first coined the concept of affordance in his 1977 book, “The Ecological Approach to Visual Perception.”
-Essentially, an affordance is a quality or feature of an object, or of an environment, which allows an individual to perform an action.
-For example, the handles on a teacup allow it to be lifted without getting burned.
+Essentially, an affordance is a quality or feature of an object, or of an environment, which allows an individual to act.
+For example, the handles on a teacup enable it to be lifted without getting burned.

-All learning technologies have a set of affordances that makes some actions possible while limiting others.
+All learning technologies have a set of affordances that make actions possible while limiting others.

 If we look at three different learning technologies–a physical classroom, self-paced eLearning, and mobile learning, we can immediately see that the actions of both teachers and learners are enabled, shaped, and also limited, by the features of each of these technologies.

-The following table shows some of the differences (and similarities) among these three learning technologies:
+The following table shows some differences (and similarities) among these three learning technologies:

 |Physical/Virtual Classroom||Self-Paced eLearning||Mobile Learning|